shawnhyeonsoo/Multiple-Client-Chat-Program/README.md

 </br>
 </br>
 To execute: </br>
-'python3 server.py' and 'python3 client.py' (server file should be executed first).
+run 'python3 server.py' and 'python3 client.py' on separate consoles.(server file should be executed first in order to function properly).

 </br>
 This is a programming project given in Computer Networks class.
 New to socket programming, this was a great opportunity to get